Frequently Asked Questions

 Peru uses Nuevo Sol (PEN) as their official currency.
 Credit cards are accepted in Peru, and you should have no problems using them in larger shops and restaurants.
 Visa and MasterCard are most accepted.
 Smaller shops may ask you to pay in cash or have a minimum amount required to use a credit card.

 Electricity on board is 220v.
 The bathrooms have a dual 220v/110-120v plug for shavers and small appliances.
 You will need an adapter or converter to use in other outlets in the stateroom for any small personal items such as a razor, curling iron or alarm clock.
-In the Galápagos, electrical outlets are 110v with American type outlets.
+For specific details on land voltage requirements for each of the countries you are visiting, please refer to the Know Before You Go documents.

 Gratuities on board and on land are not included in the cruise price.
 Tipping is a personal way to show your satisfaction for good service and is always appreciated.
 It is recommended that tips be paid in cash.
 Alternatively, you may choose to prepay gratuities for the Cruise Director and ships' crew.